 This is one of a range of sleep products from This Works, a brand I first got into through my You Beauty Box subscription.
 As the name suggests, you spritz your bedding with the lavender scent and it encourages a good night’s sleep.
 The Works’ research suggests people fall asleep faster and feel more refreshed after using the spray.
 I was sceptical because to me the smell is quite strong but after the third night of using it, I was asleep within minutes.
 This product retails at around £16 for 75ml.

 If you share a bed, your companion may not want to be showered in the scent of lavender so this roll-on would be a good alternative.
-Stroking the oil across your pulse points means the cocktail of essential oils becomes warmed by your skin.
+Stroking the product across your pulse points means the cocktail of essential oils becomes warmed by your skin.
 The aroma is subtler than the Deep Sleep spray, and has more depth.
 The packing suggests it lasts around three hours; I haven’t been able to stay awake long enough to check.
-Currently out of stock on the Neom website – I can understand why – Intensive Deep Sleep Treatment retails at £8 for 5ml (which doesn’t sound like much but you only use a tiny amount each time).
+Intensive Deep Sleep Treatment retails at £8 for 5ml (which is a small amount but you only use a tiny bit each time).
 Again, this is one in a range of sleep products from Neom.

 This was a gift from my best friend; other notebooks are available but this has some great messages dotted throughout the pages, which remind you you’re not losing the plot, you’re just tired.
 My 4am internal alarm preceded a flap about whatever it was that was on my mind at the time.
 Often minor worries in the grand scheme of things, but everything really does seem worse is the middle of the night, so I’m in the habit of writing things down before I go to sleep.
 Last minute thoughts, jobs I need to do the next day, or things I need to check.